Vinnetou/Getting-and-Cleaning-Data-Course-Project/README.md

   3. Add descriptive activity names to replace the activities IDs in the joined data set
   4. Appropriately name the data set with descriptive variable names
   5. Create a second, independent tidy data set with the average of each variable for each activity and each subject
-  6. `tidydata.txt` are the exported data after going through all the steps described above
+  6. `exportedtidydata.txt` are the exported data after going through all the steps described above